-The Air Force is committed to integration throughout the service, and will continue taking active and specific steps toward the full integration of women in its newly opened career fields.
+The Air Force is committed to integration throughout the service and will continue taking active and specific steps toward the full integration of women in newly open career fields.

-APPENDIX 1 Air Force Battlefield Airman Recruiting and Retention Rate Data
+APPENDIX 1 Air Force Special Warfare Recruiting and Retention Rate Data

 Below are retention rates in the recently opened occupations compared to the five fiscal years previous to integration.
-Currently there are no females in any of the recently opened occupations, however there is one female in 1C4X1 (Tactical Air Control Party) initial skills training as of Jan 2018.
+Currently, there are no females in any of the recently opened occupations, however there is one female in 1C4X1 (Tactical Air Control Party) initial skills training as of Jan 2018.